 - Algae adapt better than plants at using light.

 Although the light requirements for optimum growth are species-specific, according to some studies, algae require several times less light to grow than plants.
 They respond differently to both light intensity and wavelengths supposedly because of the high concentration of chlorophyll.

 - Algae are way more versatile and tolerant of pH changes.

 Next, according to scientists, many algae have a mucous coating to protect them from pH damage, and they can also excrete acidic wastes to neutralize basic conditions to protect their microenvironment.
 In addition, for example, green alga can regulate internal pH.

 Algae photosynthesis can increase pH to the level that the plants are being inhibited by a lack of carbon.

 - Algae adapt better than plants at absorbing nutrients.

-A lot of aquarists believe that algae thrive in aquariums which contain lots of nutrients.
-As a result, they try fighting the algae by decreasing those nutrients just to find out soon after that reducing nutrients only leads to more algae problems.
+A lot of aquarists believe that algae thrive in aquariums that contain lots of nutrients.
+As a result, they try fighting the algae by decreasing those nutrients just to find out soon after that reducing nutrient only leads to more algae problems.
 Why?
 How?

 Algae are extremely efficient at taking up nutrients from the water.
 For example, it can grow with very low phosphate levels while plants will suffer.
 Therefore, if we reduce nutrition it will make the plants weaker and algae stronger.